25 Scrum Process Best Practices that Set Your Agile Workflow for Efficiency

 Okay, the next move.

-Please provide us a feedback on the practices we suggested.
+Please provide us feedback on the practices we suggested.

 Do they work for you?

-Do you have recommendations that we must add to this list but for some reason we didn’t?
+Do you have recommendations that we should have had in this list but for some reason we didn’t?